ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 - Overall, are there modes of the `fibonaccicreator` that are less suitable for Python?

+Please note that there may be certain configurations of the `fibonaccicreator` program that prove to be very slow or prone to crashing if they receive certain types of inputs.
+This type of behavior is expected and something that you must investigate and work around whenever possible as you design and conduct your experiments.
+As you are collecting and analyzing the experimental results for this project, please do not report on performance data values that arise from a run of the program that crashed during the experiment.

+???+ note

+    Please note that the `fibonaccicreator` program uses Python packages, like `psutil`, that either may not reliably work on certain operating systems or may produce different output depending on the operating system.
+If you experience difficulties with installing one of the dependencies of `fibonaccicreator` or the program produces counter-intuitive results, please work with the course instructor to develop an alternative plan for taking performance measurements and running the experiments.

 ## Running Checks

 If you study the source code in the `pyproject.toml` file you will see that it